brito-rafa/k8s-webhooks/single-gvk/README.md

 ```

 Solution: troubleshoot the `make deploy` and look for the yaml file under `config/certmanager/certificate.yaml`.
+Make sure it is the same namespace.
+Make sure cert-manager is installed and running.

 ### Lack of music-system namespace

 Kubebuilder and kustomize do not setup the controller namespace according.

 ```bash
 make deploy IMG=quay.io/brito_rafa/music-controller:single-gvk-v0.1
 (...)